NHTI Academic Affairs Notices: Summer 2021

 Cross-Cultural Education and English For Speakers Of Other Languages (ESOL)

-The cross-cultural education department is located in the library in room 135.
-The department works to provide the tools, strategies, and materials necessary for second language/second culture students and their instructors to access and deliver academic content, respectively.
+Cross-cultural education services and provide tools, strategies, and materials necessary for second language/second culture students and their instructors.
 Services also include advising, and support in acculturating to college and community life.
 Prospective students may test to allow for appropriate academic recommendations and course placement and registration.
 ESOL courses are offered for college credit throughout the year.
 An academic transition process allows students to take ESOL courses and courses required in their chosen program simultaneously.
-One-on-one and open group tutoring can be arranged.
-Programs that assist members of the international, immigrant, and host communities are also offered to better support cross-cultural communication and to promote awareness and understanding of and appreciation for the growing diversity of our community.
-Call 603-230-4055 for more information.
+One-on-one and open group tutoring can be arranged through the Academic Center for Excellence (ACE).
+Programs that assist members of the international, immigrant, and host communities are also offered to better support cross-cultural communication.
+Call 230-4055 for more information or visit in person in the Learning Commons, room 130.

 As stated in the Student Handbook, honesty is expected of all NHTI students.
 In academic matters this includes the submission of work that clearly indicates its source.
 Dishonest acts include cheating and plagiarism.
 Cheating includes, but is not limited to: (1) use of any unauthorized assistance from other persons or technologies in taking quizzes, tests, or examinations or in the preparation and completion of class assignments; (2) dependence upon the aid of resources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of the CCSNH colleges faculty, staff, or students; or (4) knowingly providing unauthorized assistance of any kind to another for the purpose of providing unfair advantage to the recipient in the completion of course assessments/assignments (sometimes known as facilitation).
 Plagiarism includes, but is not limited to, the use (intentional or unintentional), by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in providing term papers or other academic materials via direct sale, barter, or other means.
 Cheating and plagiarism are considered serious disciplinary matters and are subject to the same penalties and procedures as other NHTI disciplinary matters.
 Students should be aware that penalties levied in proven cases of cheating or plagiarism may include the issuance of a grade of AF (which may in turn lead to delay of graduation), suspension or dismissal from a program or from the college, or other sanctions as deemed appropriate